kaist-plrg/spectec-core/status/typecheck-pos.analysis.md

 * issue4625_remove_compile_time_bool_methodcall_of_mcs.p4
 </details>

-# Need Spec Clarification
+# D. Need Spec Clarification

-## Should we add implicit cast for directionless parameter?
-(101)
+## 1. Should we add implicit cast for directionless parameter?
+(102)

 I think we should, especially for constructor invocations.
 Waiting for the spec clarification, [issue#1312](https://github.com/p4lang/p4-spec/issues/1312).